Covid-19 coronavirus lockdown: The updated list of what is an 'essential' service that can stay open?

 Utilities and communications, including supply chains:

-• Any entity involved in the production, supply, sale distribution or disposal of electricity, gas, water, waste water (eg sanitation), waste (eg rubbish collection), fuel, telecommunication services, and any entity that is contracted by these entities
+• Any entity involved in the production, supply, sale, distribution or disposal of electricity, gas, water, wastewater (eg sanitation), waste (eg rubbish collection), fuel, telecommunication services, and any entity that is contracted by these entities

 • News (including news production) and broadcast media